Find a Way to Pay

 Your unique race, ethnicity, gender and/or military service may open doors to targeted funding and educational opportunities.

-The Black Business Loan program, which provides loans, loan guarantees and/or investments through loan administrators to Black business enterprises that cannot otherwise obtain capital through conventional lending institutions.
-In addition, Black Business Investment Corporations throughout Florida stand ready to facilitate access to capital for Black business owners.
+The Black Business Loan program provides loans, loan guarantees and/or investments through loan administrators to Black business enterprises that cannot otherwise obtain capital through conventional lending institutions.

 Obtain a grant.